-Here are all the lessons tagged covering reading.
+Here are all the lessons tagged covering technique.

 NOTE: Each higher membership level includes ALL the benefits of the lower membership levels.
 The Private Lesson Plans include all the benefits of a Premium Access Plans as long as you remain a student on on the schedule.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee